I was recently asked by a reader what the average applicant success rate is at each round in the case interview process.

 This is a very good question and unfortunately the answer varies quite a bit.

-By far the biggest "cut" is the consulting resume / CV screen.
-Its important to remember that McKinsey gets an awful lot of resumes out of the blue -- but historically has done the majority of its recruiting out of the schools (under grad, MBA, JD, MD, PhD).
+The first step in the application process where cuts are made would be the Consulting Resume and Cover Letter Screen.
+This is by far where the biggest number of cuts are made.
+Its important to remember that MBB firms get an awful lot of resumes out of the blue -- but historically they have done the majority of recruiting out of the schools (under grad, MBA, JD, MD, PhD).

 The cut at this level varies a lot.
 I can't speak to the PhD CV screen as I never screened those myself.
-When I was there, the preference was to have alumni of a particular institution screen resumes and CV's from those institutions.
+When I was at McKinsey, the preference was to have alumni of a particular institution screen resumes and CV's from those institutions.